-	If you want to see the canyon from a different perspective, rent a boat with a local guide.
-It is about a 30 min ride when sharing the boat with other people.
+If you want to see the canyon differently, rent a boat with a local guide.
+It is about a 30-minute ride when sharing the boat with other people.

 The highlight is a boat trip to Cave Vrello, which includes the cave visit.
-The New7Wonders of Nature project added Vrelo Cave as one of the top 77 natural sites in the world.
-The boat trip takes about 2 hours, and you can see lots of stalagmites, stalactites, and dripstone pillars.
+The New7Wonders of Nature project added Vrelo Cave as one of the world’s top 77 natural sites.
+The boat trip takes about 2 hours, and you can see many stalagmites, stalactites, and dripstone pillars.

 The price is more than affordable, and you can take beautiful pictures of the canyon from the water.

-If you like adventure, rent a kayak to explore Matka Lake on your own.
+If you like adventure, rent a kayak to explore Matka Lake independently.
 You can rent a single or double kayak per hour.

 Visit Saint Nicolas Monastery

-The Monastery of St.Nicolas offers a panoramic view of the entire canyon and to get there: you have to climb for about 30min.
-It is definitely worth the view but makes sure you are ready for the walk.
+The Monastery of St.Nicolas offers a panoramic view of the entire canyon, and to get there, you have to climb for about 30 minutes.
+It is definitely worth the view, but make sure you are ready for the walk.

 Have lunch or dinner at Canyon Matka Restaurant

-When you arrive, you will see a big terrace with a spectacular view of the canyon.
+When you arrive, you will see a big terrace with a spectacular canyon view.
 In this restaurant, you can taste traditional Macedonian food and wine.

 Hiking Matka Canyon

-If you love hiking, this is a perfect place for you.
-There is a trail that goes all the way to the end of the canyon.
-We walked for about 30min, and we came back as we realized it takes about 5-6h to get at the end.
+If you love hiking, this is the perfect place for you.
+A trail goes all the way to the end of the canyon.
+We walked for about 30 minutes and returned as we realized it takes about 5-6 hours to reach the end.

 One of the highlights is definitely the Mavrovo Lake, which offers many recreational activities like swimming, kayaking, or fishing.

-Your attention definitely brings half-submerged Saint Nicolas Church, which is only accessible when the water goes back through the year.
+Your attention definitely brings to the half-submerged Saint Nicolas Church, which is only accessible when the water goes back through the year.